yupeng-gu-ucla/rare/README.md

 - -verbose: whether see verbose output or not (0: show limited outputs; other: show all outputs); 1 by default
 - -h or -help: show this help command

-The -data command is necessary.
+The -data argument is necessary.

 ### Citation:
 ```